TATUMGAMES/TG-MIKROS-SDK-unity-package/README.md

 6. *(Optional)* Mikros collects and sends metadata for better user insights and is also crucial for Analytics purpose.
 This can be enabled or disabled by the ***Auto Track User Metadata*** option from the Mikros Settings.
 By default, it is kept enabled and is recommended to keep it that way.

 <a name="what-is-mikros-community-slack"></a>
-## WHat is MIKROS Community Slack?
+## What is MIKROS Community Slack?

 <a name="how-to-join-mikros-community-slack"></a>
 ## How to Join MIKROS Community Slack?

 <a name="what-are-the-rules-for-the-mikros-community-slack"></a>
-## WHat Are the Rules For the MIKROS Community Slack?
+## What Are the Rules For the MIKROS Community Slack?

 <a name="faq"></a>
 ## FAQ